brettonw/require-auto.js/README.md

 # auto-require.js
 require.js - with automatic download

-A lot of people seem to have having to "require" the packages they always use, and there are good packages for requiring all the packages you need automatically.
+A lot of people seem to hate having to "require" the packages they always use, and there are good packages for requiring all the packages you need automatically.

 This package addresses a slightly different problem, I always forget to "npm install" my